The Cairo Poltergeist

 The Focus

 As with many poltergeist cases, the activity appeared to center on a specific individual - one of the younger family members (accounts vary on which child).
-Common to poltergeist cases:
+Common to poltergeist cases, the target was an adolescent, the family was experiencing stress, activity increased with emotional tension, and phenomena occurred most frequently in the target’s presence.

 Cultural Context